threlte/three-inspect/README.md

 # three-inspect

 > [!WARNING]
-> `three-inspect` is a Young project, and breaking changes will likely happen before 1.0.0.
+> `three-inspect` is a young project, and breaking changes will likely happen before 1.0.0.
 If you encounter problems please report them!

 `three-inspect` is an inspector for Three.js projects.
 It is designed to be minimalistic, powerful, and extensible, with little boilerplate required.